Chethan-Gowda/latlong/README.md

 Future Enhancement:

 Right now app fetches only 1 latitude + longitude data each from OSM & Google Map, app can be modified to fetch multiple data based on the requirement

+Autofill address can be added.. but here, user need to enter address.